Counselling for Depression

 Work may also begin to suffer as depressed individuals are not able to focus on the job at hand.
 Co-workers and supervisors may be unsympathetic, and the work environment may become an unpleasant place to be.
 As a result, productivity drops and work suffers.

-Those who suffer this sometimes debilitating experience find hope in the knowledge that help is available to treat depression.
+Those who suffer this sometimes debilitating experience can find hope in the knowledge that help is available to treat depression.

 Can counselling help me with my depression?